charmbracelet/bubbles/README.md

 There are also
 [community-owned bubbles.](https://github.com/charm-community/additional-bubbles)
-Check out its README for instructions on how to get your bubble added to this list!
+Check out the project’s README for instructions on how to get your Bubble added to the list!

 ## Feedback